Skip to main content

 Configuration Table

 The following configuration is stored in the database for the MSR backend server.
+These values can be modified at runtime without requiring a service restart.
+Changes take effect on the next scheduled maintenance cycle or immediately for session limits.

 Config keyExample valueConfig typeDescription